Str4yWolf/amap-docs/README.md

 ### 6.1.4 Loops with action chips
-Looping is a useful element of classical programming languages as it allows for repeating actions with only one instruction and thus save lots of manual repetition.
+Looping is a useful element of classical programming languages as it allows for repeating actions with only having to configure settings once and thus save lots of manual repetition.
 In AMAP, you can create loops that systematically go through parameters.

 For example, if you would like to binarize an image and see which threshold works best, you could try different thresholds systematically with a given step size.